When to Use Whitebox

 In our evaluation of the best order fulfillment services, Whitebox scored 3.02 out of 5.
 One of the most heavily weighted categories in that evaluation was pricing, and since we couldn’t fairly assess the company’s value, its score suffered.
 It’s important to note that Whitebox performed well in most other categories, receiving points for its range of services, ease of use, and software functionality.

 - Amazon sellers: Whitebox’s platform is designed to work with Amazon sales.
 Each order processed through the company is Prime-eligible through the use of Fulfillment by Amazon’s (FBA) fulfillment network.
 Whitebox’s Growth Agency interprets data from your Amazon sales to implement content optimization, ad strategy, and supply chain development.
 Plus, items fulfilled through Whitebox are listed on the company’s own Amazon seller account, which boasts 98% positivity from 26,000+ ratings.

 - Multipreneurs: Outsourcing to a full-service marketplace management company is an excellent choice for time-strapped entrepreneurs who have other ventures to attend to.
 It might be costly, but it covers many separate functions that would otherwise take time out of your day (or labor costs out of your bottom line).

 - Dropshippers: Whitebox can manage your dropship operation in addition to your traditional store(s).

-- Product manufacturers: Marketplace fees, FBA costs, and Whitebox charges will all take a bite out of your bottom line.
+- Product manufacturers: Amazon marketplace fees, FBA costs, and Whitebox charges will all take a bite out of your bottom line.
 Because of this, Whitebox is the ideal full-service partner for product manufacturers that have large markups of 250% or more.

 - Brick-and-mortar stores planning to expand online: By hiring Whitebox to handle all online operations, store owners can continue to dedicate their time and resources to retail sales.